yeoman/yeoman.io/app/contributing/index.md

 ## The plugins and modules

-The core team maintains a couple node modules and a bunch of Grunt/Gulp plugins.
+The core team maintains a couple node modules and a bunch of Grunt plugins.

 - [grunt-usemin](https://github.com/yeoman/grunt-usemin)
 - [grunt-filerev](https://github.com/yeoman/grunt-filerev)